angular-ui/ui-date/README.md

 # Usage

 We use [bower](http://twitter.github.com/bower/) for dependency management.
-Add

-    dependencies: {
-        "angular-ui-date": "latest"
-    }

-To your `bower.json` file.
-Then run
+Install and save to bower.json by running:

-    bower install
+    bower install angular-ui-date --save

 This will copy the ui-date files into your `components` folder, along with its dependencies.